wp-plugins/responsive-video-light/readme.txt

 *    The ability to add one or more videos directly in to a page, post or any of your own custom post types using the video URL (not the embed code) or ID and a short code.
 Currently YouTube and Vimeo are supported, using the [responsive_youtube] and [responsive_vimeo] shortcodes, respectively.
 *    Fully responsive so the video's viewport will fill the width of the containing area and scale depending on screen size.
 No need to set a width and height, just set the width of the div your content sits in.
 *    YouTube videos have a shortcode attribute that lets you turn "related videos" on or off.
 "Related Videos" are the links that tile across the viewport when a video has completed playing.
-*    YouTube videos also support light and dark themes, autoplaying, and modest branding which removes most YouTube imagery.
+*    YouTube videos also support light and dark themes, autoplaying, showinfo, and modest branding (which removes most YouTube brand imagery).
 *    Vimeo videos can have the video portrait, title, and byline shut off.
 *    A comprehensive settings screen which explains all the options and shows you the syntax of the shortcodes.